instead-hub/instead/doc/stead3-en.md

 To INSTEAD have the ability to create multiple players and to switch between them.
 This is the 'change_pl()'.
 In as parameter pass function required an object of type 'player' (or his name).
-Function will switch the current player, andnecessary, will move into the room where the new player.
+Function will switch the current player, and if necessary, will move into the room where the new player.

 The 'me()' always returns the current player.
 Therefore, in most games and me() == pl.